sklinkusch/17-mygithub/README.md

 ## Features:
 - When you load the app it shows a user and his/her repos
 - You can search for other users
-- Feel free to implement other features (filterning, sorting, etc)
+- Feel free to implement other features (filtering, sorting, etc)

 ## Bonus: